 - Gently unwrap one of the layers of cake and lay it on a serving plate.
-Spread 4-5 tbsp of lemon curd in an even layer across the cake, leaving about 1/4-inch gap around the edges of the cake round.
-Top with another layer of cake and spread that layer with 5-6 tbsp of Blackberry Italian Meringue Buttercream.
+Spread 4-5 tbsp of lemon curd in an even layer across the cake, leaving about 1-inch gap around the edges of the cake round.
+Top with another layer of cake and more lemon curd.
 Repeat until all the cake layers have been used.

 - Frost with a generous amount of Blackberry Italian Meringue Buttercream and decorate with flowers and fresh blackberries if desired.

-*Seve the cake right after decorating or store in the refrigerator until ready to serve, up to 2 days.
+*Serve the cake right after decorating or store in the refrigerator until ready to serve, for up to 24 hours.

 © Of Batter and Dough.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Some of the links above are affiliate links, which pay me a small commission for my referral at no extra cost to you!
 Thank you for supporting Of Batter and Dough.